garmeeh/next-seo/README.md

 This note is only relevant if using the `app` directory.

-For standard meta data (eg: <meta>, <title>) then it is highly recommended that you use the built in `generateMetaData` method.
+For standard meta data (e.g., <meta>, <title>) then it is highly recommended that you use the built-in `generateMetaData` method.
 You can check out the docs [here](https://beta.nextjs.org/docs/guides/seo#usage)

-For JSON-LD then the only change needed is you should add `useAppDir={true}` to the JSON-LD component in use.
+For JSON-LD then, the only change needed is to add `useAppDir={true}` to the JSON-LD component in use.
 You should add use this component in your `page.js` and NOT your `head.js`.

 ```
 <ArticleJsonLd